wp-plugins/wp-forecast/readme.txt

  + Udi Burg						translation to hebrew
  + Uli Kozok					translation to indonesian
  + Ali Zemani					translation to persian
- + Amizda Idriz					translation to serbian
+ + Amizda Idriz					translation to bosnian
  + All the others giving feedback about missing features and bugs.
    Thank you very much for your contribution to wp-forecast.